vikramlearning/blazorbootstrap/docs/docs/components/buttons.md

 # Buttons

-Use BlazorBootstrap's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
+Use BlazorBootstrap's button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.

 ## Parameters